Authentication and Authorization

 - Applies only when the namespace matches a configured repository

-Namespaces that do not match any configured repository are governed only by the global policy, because there is no repository policy or repository webhook to evaluate for them.
+Namespaces that do not match any configured repository have no repository policy

 Webhook runs last (if configured):